Portugal, Ireland build cash buffer, ease debt repayment fears

 Both countries had to be bailed out just over three years ago as investors, fearing neither would be able to service their massive debt loads, turned their backs.

-Ireland began reducing its post-bailout funding requirements with a bond switch in January 2012 that marked its return to the debt markets, following up with a second switch later that year.
+"Both deals reflect the ease with which euro sovereigns are funding and a reduction in credit risk," said Anton Heese, co-head of European rates strategy at Morgan Stanley.

-Other peripheral euro zone countries have also used bond swaps and buybacks to reduce their funding needs as their borrowing costs slid to historic lows.
+Portugal's borrowing costs over 10-years hit the lowest levels since 2006 last month, while Ireland's dipped to record lows, after the ECB announced a raft of measures to shore up weak economic growth and counter the threat of deflation.

-Ireland's borrowing costs over 10 years dipped to fresh record troughs while Portugal's hit their lowest since 2006 last month, after the ECB announced a raft of measures to shore up weak economic growth and counter the threat of deflation.
+A Reuters poll of economists pointed to a one-in-three chance of the ECB launching an asset purchase programme within 12 months, with the French prime minister adding to calls for this so-called quantitative easing on Wednesday.

 PLANNING AHEAD

-Having already raised all its funding needs for 2014, Portugal's sale of a new 10-year dollar bond was its first in the currency since March 2010.
+Having already raised all its funding needs for 2014, Portugal is selling a new 10-year dollar bond on Wednesday - its first in the currency since March 2010.

-The deal attracted over $10 billion of demand, prompting Lisbon to more than double its initial size to $4.5 billion.
-It was set to price around 265 basis points over the 10-year U.S. Treasury, which equates to a yield of around 5.2 percent at current market rates.
+The deal has already attracted over $2 billion of demand, and is set to price at around 265 basis points over the 10-year U.S. Treasury, which equates to a yield of around 5.2 percent at current market rates.

 While the money raised will help offset some of Portugal's upcoming repayments, Citi's global head of rates strategy Alessandro Tentori said the country appeared in no desperate rush to lock in low rates that will likely remain for some time.